 If two companies settle a dispute over the supply of defective goods, the tribunal must:

-1. Document the settlement in writing.
+Document the settlement in writing.

-2. Ensure it meets Section 31’s requirements (e.g., signatures, reasoning, etc.).
+Ensure it meets Section 31’s requirements (e.g., signatures, reasoning, etc.).

-3. Clearly state that it is an arbitral award.
+Clearly state that it is an arbitral award.

 Section 30(4): Legal Status of a Settlement-Based Arbitral Award

-• A settlement recorded as an arbitral award has the same legal standing and effect as a regular arbitral award.
+A settlement recorded as an arbitral award has the same legal standing and effect as a regular arbitral award.

-• It becomes final and binding like any other arbitration decision.
+It becomes final and binding like any other arbitration decision.

-• It is enforceable under Section 36, just like a normal arbitration award.
+It is enforceable under Section 36, just like a normal arbitration award.

-• Parties cannot back out of a settlement once it is converted into an arbitral award.
+Parties cannot back out of a settlement once it is converted into an arbitral award.

-• Provides certainty and finality in dispute resolution.
+Provides certainty and finality in dispute resolution.

 Example: If a construction company agrees to pay ₹50 lakh as a settlement in an arbitration case, and the tribunal records it as an arbitral award, the company must comply with it.
 If they fail to pay, the award can be enforced through courts like a normal arbitration decision.

-1. Encouragement of Settlement: Arbitral tribunals are authorized to encourage parties to settle disputes amicably.
-With mutual consent, tribunals can employ mediation, conciliation, or other procedures at any stage during the arbitration to facilitate a settlement.
+Arbitral tribunals are empowered to actively encourage parties to resolve disputes amicably.
+With mutual consent, the tribunal may adopt mediation, conciliation, negotiation or any other alternative dispute resolution (ADR) method at any stage of the arbitration process.

 Interpretation of Mediation and Conciliation

-The objective of Section 30 of Arbitration and Conciliation Act
+Objective of Section 30 of Arbitration Act

-Case Laws
+Section 30 Arbitration Case Laws

 1. M/S Patil Automation Private Limited vs. Rakheja Engineers Private Limited, 2022